 The Hoare family at Stourhead

 Stourhead was created in the 18th century by a banking family, the Hoares.
-The bank was originally created in the 17th century by Sir Richard Hoare.
-Its funds aided the development of Stourheads garden, house and estate under seven owners from the Hoare family, until it passed to us in 1947.
-These seven owners had varying levels of input, both in the family bank and at Stourhead.
-Find out about each mans influence at Stourhead and how they shape the place we know today.
+The bank was originally founded in the 17th century by Sir Richard Hoare.
+Its funds aided the development of Stourhead's garden, house and estate under seven members of the Hoare family, until it passed to the National Trust in 1946.

 Sir Richard Hoare (1648-1718)

 The son of a horse-dealer, Sir Richard founded Hoare’s bank in 1672.
 It prospered and he was knighted by Queen Anne.
 His second son, Henry Hoare I, became a partner in the bank.

 Henry Hoare I, 'Good Henry', bought Stourton manor in 1717.
 He replaced it with the Palladian house we know today, christening it Stourhead.
 Unfortunately, Henry died just before his new house was completed at the age of 47.
 Henry’s widow, Jane, continued to work on the estate, and eventually his son, Henry Hoare II, inherited.